-According to the choice of preservative system and chemical used, the amount of treatment per cubic metre might vary, so for example, Jacksons' Jakcure® process uses over 22kg of chemical, to every cubic metre of treated timber intended for contact with the ground.
-Some companies may only use a small fraction of this per cubic metre.
+According to the choice of preservative system and chemical used, the amount of treatment per cubic metre might vary, so for example, Jacksons Jakcure process uses over 22kg of chemical, to every cubic metre of treated timber intended for contact with the ground.
+Some companies may only use a small fraction per cubic metre of this, and other systems may actually require as much as 36kg of chemicals to attain the same degree of efficacy as Jacksons.